learn-co-curriculum/react-hooks-redux-quote-lab/README.md

 []
 ```

-But when a Quote is added it should look like.
-(We will be using the `uuid` node
+But when a Quote is added it should look like this
-package for generating ids)
+(we will be using the uuid node package for generating ids):

 ```javascript
 [